Next Level Ops Podcast: Tips for Keeping Your Server Secure with Igor Antipkin

 - Be informed about the software you use.
 Inform yourself about software security as much as you can.
 Stay involved in the community to stay up to date about potential issues.

 …Alright Pleskians, it’s time to hit the play button if you want to hear the rest.
 If you’re interested in Plesk extensions, check out our previous episode.
 If you want to check out some tools to spruce up your security, take a look at this guide.
+Remember you can find all episodes of the official Plesk Podcast here and here.
+And if you liked this episode, don’t forget to subscribe and leave a rating and review in Apple Podcast.
+You can help other people discover the show!
 We’ll be back soon with the next installment.

 The Official Plesk Podcast: Next Level Ops Featuring